 When Yori arrives at Mayu, she agrees to just give him the tie and shares a story about Takuma’s experience doing the punishment game.
 Remember Takuma?
 The boys’ dorm residential adviser?
 He’s still here.

-When he did it, the girls did try to hunt him down, and his task was to retrieve a garment from the girl he likes while wearing a girl’s sailor uniform.
-He was planning on taking Mayu’s underwear, and ran into her room.
-He had a mild attack and dropped an exposition bomb that he has until he’s 20 to live, so he can’t pursue romantic relationships.
+When he did it, the girls did try to hunt him down, and his task was to retrieve a garment from the girl he liked while wearing a girl’s sailor uniform.
+He was planning on taking Mayu’s underwear and ran into her room.
+He had a mild attack and dropped an exposition bomb that he has until he’s 20 years old to live, so he can’t pursue romantic relationships.

-She uses a stethoscope to listen to his heart, which is beating wildly.
-He explains that it’s not the running or the illness doing that – it’s her being so close to him.
+She used a stethoscope to listen to his heart, which was beating wildly.
+He explained that it wasn’t the running or the illness doing that – it was her being so close to him.

 The flashback ends and it’s shown that Yori has the stethoscope that she used that day, and he’s returned it to her.
 Mayu suggests that this might mean that he doesn’t feel the same way about her anymore, but in a shocking turn of humanity, Yori smiles and tells her that it’s just the opposite.
 He wants her to hear what she heard that day again.

 He returns to the boys’ dorm, gives up the tie and teases Takuma by giving him a pair of panties, claiming he played doctor with Mayu.